Vermont City Drains Taxpayers of Millions, Bails on Telecom Access Pledge

 Launched in 2002 as a fiber-optics money-making venture for the city, Burlington Telecom experienced financial trouble before defaulting on interest payments to Citibank in 2010.
 After a lengthy legal battle, Citibank in February agreed to settle its $33 million lawsuit for $10.5 million plus an ownership stake in a new, privately held company.

-According to a plan backed by Mayor Miro Weinberger, Burlington seeks to repay Citibank using a $6 million interim lease obtained through a local lender.
+Under a plan backed by Mayor Miro Weinberger, Burlington would repay Citibank using a $6 million interim lease obtained through a local lender.
 The city also wants to renege on its obligation to expand cable and Internet service to all residents as mandated.

 Burlington Telecom has long been mired in controversy.